Bob Condotta’s Report Card: Seahawks earn middling grades vs. Cardinals but fail season

 SPECIAL TEAMS

-The good was the kickoff return in the first half which hat kept Seattle in the game.
+The good was Lockett’s kickoff return that was all that kept Seattle in it in the first half.

-The bad was letting Arizona have a long return on its next possession to set up a field goal.
+The bad was letting Arizona have a long return on its next possession to set up a field goal as well as a short Jon Ryan punt (32 yards) that helped set up Arizona’s second touchdown (though Ryan bounced back with punts of 60 and 53 yards on his next two).

-And then there was the big miss late by Blair Walsh, who figures will be one and done as a Seahawk.
+And then there was the dichotomy of the four field goals by Arizona’s Phil Dawson (his 53-yarder in the third quarter an underrated key to the game) and the big miss late by Blair Walsh, who it figures at this point will be one-and-done as a Seahawk.

 GRADE: C.